 19. What Animals Live In The Amazon Rainforest – Amazon Rainforest Animals List

-- The Amazon rainforest is home to the wildlife of all shapes and sizes.
+- The Amazon rainforest is home to wildlife of all shapes and sizes.

 - Of the known animal species, one in ten lives in the Amazon rainforest.

-- While one in five known bird species found in the Amazon rainforest.
+- While one in five known bird species is found in the Amazon rainforest.

-- The most famous animals found in the Amazon rainforest are:
+- The most famous animals of the Amazon rainforest are: